bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 As you can see, while San Francisco is the highest paid, Houston delivers the highest take-home pay thanks to a low cost of living and rent burden.

-Let’s have a look at cloud engineer salary data:
+Let's have a look at cloud engineer salary data:

 ![dev ops salary](/img/800/cloudengsalary.png.webp)